bitkid/ksparql/README.md

 ./gradlew test
 ```

-the stardog tests are set to @Disabled, if you want to run them install docker and run
+the stardog tests are set to @Disabled, if you want to run them in your IDE install docker and run

 ```shell
 ./start_stardog.sh